 The whole blockchain works as follows:

-- Smart contracts (SC) are encoded for the Ethereum’s runtime for smart contracts and backward to read the data out of transactions with the help of application binary interface (ABI).
+3. Smart contracts (SC) are encoded for Ethereum’s runtime for smart contracts and backward to read the data out of transactions with the help of the application binary interface (ABI).

-- The Android app signs the transaction with the user’s private key in the Ethereum wallet.
-This is the piece of client-side software which allows you to prove that you have enough cryptocurrency to buy an item.
+4. The Android app signs the transaction with the user’s private key in the Ethereum wallet.
+This is the piece of client-side software that allows you to prove that you have enough cryptocurrency to buy an item.